-4.22.2 Opening/copying data
+4.23.2 Opening/copying data

-open_data([x, checks]) Read netCDF data as a DataSet object open_url([x, ftp_details, wait, file_stop]) Read netCDF data from a url as a DataSet object open_thredds([x, wait, checks]) Read thredds data as a DataSet object open_geotiff([x]) Read geotiff and convert to nctoolkit dataset from_xarray(ds) Convert an xarray dataset to an nctoolkit dataset This will first save the xarray dataset as a temporary netCDF file.
+open_data([x, checks]) Read netCDF data as a Dataset object open_url([x, ftp_details, wait, file_stop]) Read netCDF data from a url as a DataSet object open_thredds([x, wait, checks]) Read thredds data as a Dataset object open_geotiff([x]) Open a geotiff and convert to a Dataset This requires ri- oxarray to be installed. from_xarray(ds) Convert an xarray dataset to an nctoolkit dataset This will first save the xarray dataset as a temporary netCDF file.
 DataSet.copy(self) Make a deep copy of an DataSet object.

-nctoolkit.open_data
+nctoolkit.open data

 '''

 nctoolkit.open_data(x=[], checks=True, \\kwargs)

-Read netCDF data as a DataSet object
+Read netCDF data as a Dataset object

 '''

 - x (str or list) A string or list of netCDF files or a single url.
 The function will check the files exist.
 If x is not a list, but an iterable it will be converted to a list.
 If a .nc style wildcard is supplied, open_data will use all files available.
 By default an empty dataset is created, ie. using open_data() will create an empty dataset that can then be expanded using append. - checks (boolean) Do you want basic checks to ensure cdo can read files?
-Default to True - kwargs (kwargs) Optional arguments for internal use by open_thredds and open_url.
+Default to True.
+Setting to False can result in a minor speed up. - kwargs (kwargs) Optional arguments for internal use by open_threads and open_url.